-In this article, I would like to discuss about some designs of Gashapon and how it may, to some extent, be an integrity issue.
+In this article, I would like to discuss about some designs of Gashapon and how it may, to some extent, be involved in integrity issue.

 Take the probabilities table below as an example.
 We may call such possibility design as Simple Possibilities—it’s straightforward and imaginable, right?
 Each draw is independent and equal.
 In this case, the expected cost of getting a S-card is $5/0.05=$100.However, it also means that the possibility of paying $200 (two times more than the expected value) while still get no S-card is 13%.
 In other words, 13% of your highly valuable users would suffer from almost devastating payment experience during this process, desperately looking at those lucky guys who maybe get BINGO in their first draw—of which the possibility is 5%.
 And the first could be FREE.

-Such scenario could be especially intolerable for game companies in the market of Taiwan or China, where an extremely great portion of revenue comes from whale players, who thus often be regarded as VIP and thus have direct contact with the department of customer service of game companies.
-For these VIP players, there are too many games to be choose.
-Companies often would not take the risk of losing their whales.
+Such scenario could be especially intolerable for game companies in Taiwan or China, where an extremely great portion of revenue comes from whale players, who thus often be regarded as VIP and thus have direct contact with the department of customer service of game companies.
+For these VIP players, there are too many games to be choose and companies often would not take the risk of losing their whales.
 Therefore, undercover compensation is more than common and even necessary.
 However, how to set the compensation standard, the process of bargaining, and the reward distribution along with its management are all laborious tasks.

 What Goes Wrong in the Simple Possibility?

 In games, designers allocate rewards, or power, to encourage player’s positive behaviors.
-It’s one of the most critical task for designers to well consider the allocation of power that players can get from different behaviors, such as:
+It’s one of the most critical task for online game designers to properly allocate powers that players can get from different behaviors, such as:

 1. Powers from Retention: players get from sticking to the game.